 By extension, the takeover may potentially halt the move to make Grace Mugabe a replacement for Emmerson as well as a successor of the sit-tight president.

 Speculations have it that the First Lady would most likely be announced as the VP replacement by the ruling party next month.

-It is on record that the military is in favor of the recently sacked VP who is also a veteran of the Liberation War.
+It is on record that the military is in favour of the recently sacked VP who is also a veteran of the Liberation War.

-As of now, it is not clear who calls the shot in Zimbabwe.
+As of now, it is not clear who called the shot in Zimbabwe.

-Zimbabweans blame the poor economic state of the country on Mugabe’s age and leadership.
+Zimbabweans blamed the poor economic state of the country on Mugabe’s age and leadership.